 To find out more call Customer Services on +44 (0)20 7749 4730 or e-mail firstname.lastname@example.org

-Dr David Jefferys is currently Senior Vice President with Eisai responsible for Global Regulatory, Government Relations, Public Affairs and Patient Safety (EMEA, Russia and Australasia).
-After qualifying in medicine he worked in clinical and academic medicine, before spending 20 years as a senior regulator for both medicines and medical devices.
-He was executive director of the UK Medicines Control Agency, CEO and Director of the MDA, joint CEO of MHRA.
-He was involved in the establishment of the European Medicines Agency, CPMP/CHMP member and MRFG and PER scheme chairman.
-For the last ten years he has worked in industry and chairs several key committees for ABPI, Efpia and IFPMA.
-He has lectured and published extensively in drug and device regulation and on benefit risk evaluation.
+and Australasia) at Eisai.
+After qualifying, he worked in clinical and academic medicine before spending 20 years as a senior regulator for both medicines and medical devices.
+He was executive director of the UK Medicines Control Agency, CEO and Director of the MDA and joint CEO of the MHRA.
+He was involved in the establishment of the European Medicines Agency, is a CPMP/CHMP member and Chair of the MRFG and PER scheme.
+For the last ten years he has worked in industry and chairs several key committees for ABPI,EFPIA and IFPMA.

-Theresa Jeary is Head of the Notified Body for Medical Devices at LRQA, where she is responsible for Devices Drug products and Class III Medical Conformity Assessment for a wide range of medical devices including In-Vitro Fertilization Media and Solutions for Organ Preservation.
-She has over 25 years’ experience working in both the Pharmaceutical and Medical Device industries and has worked in a variety of roles across the full development cycle from product concept and early stage development, process transfer, validation and regulatory departments, and has been a part of the team for many commercially available medicinal and medical device products.
+Theresa has over 25 years’ experience working in both the Pharmaceutical and Medical Device industries and has worked in a variety of roles across the full development cycle from product concept and early stage development, process transfer, validation and regulatory departments, and has been involved in the development of many commercially available medicinal and medical device products.